Quick Answer

 - Frequently asked questions

 I have built a lot of websites.
 Some for myself, some for clients, some just to test things.
-And the question I get asked more than any other is still the most basic one: where do I even start?
+The question I get asked more than any other is still the most basic one: where do I even start?

-The honest answer is that it depends.
-It depends on what you are building, how technical you are, how much time you have, and what you actually need the site to do.
-This guide is going to walk you through every decision you need to make, tell you what most guides leave out, and give you my real opinion on the tools that matter.
+The honest answer is that it depends on what you are building, how technical you are, how much time you have, and what you actually need the site to do.
+This guide walks through every decision, including the part most guides still get wrong: treating WordPress as the only serious option.
+It is not 2018 anymore.
+This year, AI tools that build a site from a description are a completely normal starting point, not a gimmick.

 | Platform | Best for | Learning curve | Flexibility | Monthly cost |